appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-15-Quickstart-guide-to-processflow.md

         identifier: quickstartprocessflow
 ---

-processflows are the diagrammatic representation of a business process.
+Processflows are the diagrammatic representation of a business process.
 As an organization, you can have a number of business processes which you need to perform your daily activities.
 The [processflow Listing](/processflow/processflow-listing-page/) page will allow you to search, filter, create, edit processflows.

 By reading this document an implementer would be able to design the first processflow for an organization and will execute it from the web portal also.